amirci/smartview-blog/_posts/2015-08-26-big_picture.markdown

 {% img /images/sv_big_picture_done_releases.png %}

-The last release at the bottom is the _ICE BOX_ in blue showing all the stories cooling down until you decide where to plan them.
+The last release at the bottom (in blue) is the _ICE BOX_ showing all the stories cooling down until you decide when to plan for them.

 ### Story zoom

-In the _Big Picture_ the _User Stories_ look small in order to be able to show several groups and releases at the same time.
+In the _Big Picture_ the _User Stories_ look small to be able to show several groups and releases at the same time.

-If you wish to see a particular story, just hover that story and you will see a small popup showing you a zoomed in version.
+If you wish to see a particular story, just _hover_ that story and you will see a small popup showing you a zoomed in version.

 {% img /images/sv_big_picture_zoom_story.png %}